aakilfernandes/aakilfernandes.github.io/_posts/2016-07-15-cross-chain-replay-attacks.md

 One possible solution is to create fork-splitter contracts.
 These contracts will transfer funds to a new account, conditional on whether the hard fork has been applied or not.
 AFAIK, no fork-splitter contracts have been created or audited.

 Splitter contract transactions also have the drawback of being protocol-valid on both chains.
-Miners on both chains will happily process them and they will consume gas, yet their state-chainge will only be applied on one chain.
+Miners on both chains will happily process them and they will consume gas, yet their state-change will only be applied on one chain.

 ### EIP 134

 I've submitted [an EIP](https://github.com/ethereum/EIPs/issues/134) to the Ethereum Foundation that would require transactions to contain data about a recent blockhash.
 This would prevent cross-chain replays and have the added benefit of time limiting transactions.
-My hope is that this EIP would be included in the hard fork to prevent replay attacks.
+I believe that this EIP would be a "bare-minimum of any potential .

+### Nonce Burning (courtesy Tjaden Hess)

+Lets say you know you're planning on using the status-quo chain for the near future.
+You could "burn" a bunch of nonces on the dao-replacement chain, thereby making transactions with those nonces invalid.
+This is a somewhat expensive and time consuming solution, it requires a new and seperate transaction on the unchosen chain to be mined before and equivalent nonce transaction on the chain of choice.